elliele/sea-level-calculator/README.md

 ### Development

 For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.
+Click the "run" button and `main.py` will run

 ### Testing